Skip to Content

 It’s a common misconception that hearing aids are just for the elderly or profoundly deaf.
 In fact, they can help anyone with even a mild hearing loss.

-Yes, they’re more common in older adults, 70% of over-70s have some level of hearing loss, but hearing loss doesn’t take into consideration how old you are.
-Around 15% of young people aged 6–19 already have measurable hearing loss, often due to things like loud music through headphones.
+It's true that they’re more common in older adults; 70% of over-70s have some level of hearing loss.
+However, around 15% of young people aged 6–19 already have some level of hearing loss, often due to things like loud music through headphones.

 Who can benefit from hearing aids?